 - Highlights: It is the Chianti wine which dominates the local scene with Chianti Rufina, Classico and Colli Fiorentini produced in the surrounding countryside.
 The main grape variety in this area is the black Sangiovese variety, a name meaning ‘blood of Jove’ a reference to the Roman god Jupiter and a demonstration of just how ancient the art of wine production is in this area.

 - What to expect: Florence is one of the most beautiful cities to visit in Italy with much to attract the visitor.
 You will find extensive wine lists and the opportunity to make excursions from the city to the many wineries in the surrounding countryside such as Badia a Coltibuono which translates as ‘Abbey of the good harvest’ and is one of the best Chianti producers in the region.

 - Best time to visit: Florence wine fest takes place each March and includes over 100 different shops and restaurants showcasing the best of the region’s wines.
 The city is a good base at any time of the year for exploring the numerous wineries this region offers.

 When it comes to wine and wine tasting, the above list is just a small selection of the best places to visit in Italy.
 With every region of this country producing unique and unusual varieties of wine, wine lovers across the globe have more than plenty of options to choose from.
-Whether your preference is white or red, dry or sweet, sparkling or still, light or something with depth, the possibilities for discovery are endless and the experience you take home is beyond measure.
+Whether your preference is white or red, dry or sweet, sparkling or still, light or something with depth, the possibilities for discovery are endless and the experience you take home after a Italy trip is beyond measure.